-This section aims at deriving a new antenna $Q$-factor model.
-It starts from the antenna $Q$-factor definition and its relation to the antenna AACS.
-Then, after a brief recall of the SWE formalism, the antenna is described in terms of a scattering matrix where the ingoing and going waves are spherical harmonics.
-From this representation, the antenna ACS is derived, following by its spatially-averaged value.
-A new antenna $Q$-factor model is then computed from the AACS highlighting the existence of a structural component.
-Finally, the last part of this section is dedicated to a comparison with the two previous models and the inherent assumptions that were made.
+This section aims at deriving a new model for the antenna contribution to the RC $Q$-factor.
+It begins with its definition and its relation to the antenna AACS.
+Then, after a brief review of the SWE formalism, the antenna is described in terms of a scattering matrix where the ingoing and outgoing waves are expressed as spherical harmonics.
+From this representation, the antenna ACS is derived, followed by its spatially-averaged value.
+Finally, a new model for the antenna contribution to the RC $Q$-factor is computed from the AACS, highlighting the existence of a structural component.